ffroliva/mimecast-frontend/README.md

 - **Path to search at selected server:** File path to search at the selected server.
 - **Search Term:** word or phrase to serch for.

 On the `ngInit` lifecycle hook is where the magic happend.
-Inside it three actions are executed:
+Three actions are executed inside of it:
 1. Initialize the `servers$` instance which is an observable that is used to fetch list of servers in the backend.
 This observable is used in the `search-form.component.html` with `| async`
 2. Create a reactive form by calling `this.createForm()`.
 This method uses `formBuilder` to initialize the reactive `formGroup`.
 3. Subscribe to the `getSearchResult()` which is the method responsable for receving the data as a stream. _(More on this bellow)_

 When the user triggers the search button the app calls the `search` method from `file-search-service` who uses an instance of `EventSource` to enable the browser to receive automatic updates from a server via HTTP connection.

 The `onmessage` method from the `eventSource` attribute receives the data from the backend.
-In order to update the result, which is a `mat-table`, I created a `subject` that was transformed as an observable I subscribed to and on every message received I push it to the `dataSource` array that is consumed by `search-result-list.component`.
+In order to update the result, which is a `mat-table`, I created a `subject` that was transformed as an observable I subscribed to and on every message received I concat it to the `dataSource` array that is consumed by `search-result-list.component`.

 file-search.service.ts
 ```typescript